Why Does My Yarn Have Knots In It?

 Finding a knot in a new ball of yarn can be irritating but unless you hand spin your yarn, and know where your joins are, you’re likely to come across more than a few if you regularly knit with natural yarn.

 Stitch & Story’s yarns are spun from 100% merino wool, a completely natural and sustainably sourced fibre.
 Because of this, it’s not possible to have a continuous thread for an entire yarn batch that totals 1 tonne.

-The knots are made by spinners joining new threads or repairing breaks during the spinning process.
-Knots could be anywhere in the 1 tonne of spun wool so figuring out which 100g balls have the knots to throw them away would increase the cost of all the yarn produced.
-This means occasionally, but not often, you’ll find a knot in a ball of Stitch & Story yarn.
+The knots are made by spinners joining new threads, or repairing breaks that occur during the spinning process.
+Knots could be anywhere in the 1 tonne of spun wool, so figuring out which balls have the knots to throw them away would increase the cost of all the yarn produced - not to mention a terrible waste of wool!
+This means occasionally, but not often, you’ll find a knot in a ball of yarn.

 A knot should be treated like joining a new ball.
-Untie the knot or cut it out, then either spit-splice/felt it or leave a tail long enough to weave in and start knitting with the new thread.
+Untie the knot or cut it out, then either spit-splice, felt it, or leave a tail long enough to weave in and start knitting with the new thread.